-- Improve the accessibility of the District and School based websites, while also enhancing the organization and appeal of the website across the District. - Create a basic template for teachers to use as a minimum example of a required Google Website for their classrooms.
+- Improve the accessibility of the District and School based websites, while also enhancing the organization and appeal of the website across the District. - Create a basic template for teachers to use as a minimum example of a required Google Website for their classrooms. - Provide professional learning for teachers who will be required to create Google Websites for their classrooms. - All teachers in the District will create a Google Website, linked to the school's website, to provide information about the classes, supports or services that they conduct or provide.

-- Provide professional learning for teachers who will be required to create Google Websites for their classrooms. - All teachers in the District will create a Google Website, linked to the school's website, to provide information about the classes, supports or services that they conduct or provide. - Conduct baseline website survey to ascertain the public's opinion regarding the organization and accessibility of information stored there. - Conduct focus groups to assess the functionality and effectiveness of the District's and schools' communication systems (ex.
-Ease of searches, user-friendliness, etc.). - Make adjustments to communication methods or strategies based on user feedback.
+Conduct baseline website survey to ascertain the public's opinion regarding the organization and accessibility of information stored there.